 - Successful completion of at least two years accredited post-secondary education (60 semester credits or 90 quarter credit hours ).

-- Distribution of academic prerequisites for Illinois students for the B.S./M.S. program with less than an Associate Degree:
+- Distribution of academic prerequisites for Illinois students for the B.S./M.S. program or the Acupuncture Program with less than an Associate Degree:

 Math/Physical Science (6 to 8 sem. credits), English/Composition (6 to 8 sem.credits),